Amoxicillin

 Antibiotics do not treat viral infections like the common cold or flu.

-How does it work?
+How does Amoxicillin work, and how long does it take to work?

 Amoxicillin interferes with bacterial cell walls, helping the body clear the infection.
 It is important to take it at the intervals prescribed to keep effective levels in the body.